bsvab/produced-water-chemistry/README.md

 - Pandas for DataFrame operations.
 - Geopandas for handling geospatial data and integrating the sedimentary basin shapefile.
 - Folium for creating and customizing interactive maps.
-- Branca: Fr creating the custom color scale gradient.
+- Branca: for creating the custom color scale gradient.

 This methodology provides a comprehensive approach to visualizing scaling element concentrations in produced water.
 By mapping the top 10% concentrations, it highlights the areas most susceptible to scaling challenges, offering valuable insights for environmental management and decision-making in the oil and gas industry.